Futures betting involves any bet made on a sporting event yet to be played.Jump to

 Here’s an example.
 Let’s say you’re reasonably sure the Baltimore Ravens (+225), New Orleans Saints (+550) or New England Patriots (+600) will win the Super Bowl.
 However, you’re not sure exactly which team will win so you decide to bet $100 on each team.
 Therefore giving you a little bit more freedom and security.

 If the Ravens win, you stand to make $225 as well as getting your $100 bet back.
 If the Saints win, you’d win $550 and get your $100 back.
 If the Patriots win, well, you get the deal.
-So even if you lose 2 of the three bets, you increase your chances of winning some money even if not all of them are successful.
+By placing three bets, you increase your chances of winning some money even if not all of them are successful.

 Be aware though, that these odds change with every game.
 The Ravens might start the season at +1500 and gradually move up or vice versa and your money and betting potential rely on those odds.